 Discover Uzbekistan : The Silk Road

 Uzbekistan is one of the countries crossed by caravans on the Silk Road.
-From China, they linked Europe, loaded with silk of course, but also spices, paper, tea, precious stones...
-In fact, the Silk Road was above all an impressive network of routes and detour between deserts and mountains, certain routes being used or abandoned according to the rhythm of wars, conquests, changes of sovereign, local tax policies..
+From China, they made their way to Europe, loaded with silk of course, but also spices, paper, tea, precious stones...
+An impressive network of routes and detour between deserts and mountains, with certain routes used or abandoned according to the rhythm of wars, conquests, changes of sovereign, local tax policies..
 After crossing China and the Kyrgyz mountains, the caravans found themselves in the Ferghana valley, then in Tashkent, on the edge of a gigantic desert whose obligatory stages were Samarkand and Bukhara, before reaching the hostile Turkmen Kara Kum, gateway to Iran, hardly more hospitable.
-Thirst, hunger and attacks by looters were the daily lot of the caravaneers between each stage..
+Thirst, hunger and attacks by looters were the daily lot of the caravaneers between each stage.
+Fortresses ensured relative security..

 The origins of silk

 The invention of silk is thought to date back to the reign of Emperor Huangdi (between 2700 and 2575 B.C.).
-The discovery of a cocoon by Chinese archaeologists in a Neolithic burial site in Shanxi province in 1926 initially confirmed this hypothesis.
+The discovery by Chinese archaeologists (in 1926) of a cocoon in a Neolithic burial site in Shanxi province initially confirmed this hypothesis.
 But thirty years later, a new discovery, this time in Zhejiang, unearthed silk fabrics from a tomb dating back to 5000 BC.
-Today, these pieces are still the oldest known silks in the world.
+To date, these pieces are the oldest known silks in the world.
 But since legends are more tenacious than archaeological discoveries, let's return to the myth of the Chinese invention of silk.

 Once upon a time, the Emperor Huangdi's wife was named Leizu.
 She was said to have discovered the secret of silk manufacture.
 While strolling under a mulberry tree with a cup of hot tea in hand, a cocoon accidentally fell into her cup.
 It began to unwind.
 Seduced by the fineness of the thread, the empress decided to start breeding these caterpillars to weave herself garments of unrivalled quality.